Envirometrix/PredictiveSoilMapping/02-Software.md

 sudo apt-get install gdal-bin python-gdal
 ```

-Next, we can install R and RStudio.
+Next, we install R and RStudio.
 For R studio you can use the CRAN distribution or the optimized distribution provided by (the former REvolution company; now Microsoft):

 ```bash